 THE AFTERLIFE

-I'll forever be jealous of the dead, for they are the only ones who truly know what awaits us after our inevitable transformation.
-I do not know for certain what happens after death, as nobody does.
-I can only speculate from the research I have done and the conclusions I have personally come to through spiritual revelations.
-It's always been fascinating to me how diverse the view of this topic is and how personal each individual's view is, it is usually always formed through meaningful intimate experiences with the spiritual realm.
-For me, there are three paths I have come to believe we may follow after the death of our physical form.
-All pertain to the theory of eternal life/existence, though not in the way it is commonly concieved of where form is eternal.
+I do not know for certain what happens after death, nobody truly does.
+Even those who have died still may not.
+I can only speculate from the research I have done and the conclusions I have personally drawn through intuited logical outcomes, spiritual experiences and synchronicities.
+It's always been fascinating to me how diverse the view of this topic is and how personal the perspective of the afterlife is.
+It is usually fostered through meaningful intimate experiences with the spiritual realm, and deep plunges into personal revelations often through the experience of life, death and grief.
+It acts as a mirror for most.
+For me, there are 3 paths I have come to believe we may follow after the death of physical consciousness.
+All pertain to the theory of eternal existence, though not in the way it is commonly conceived (where the original form/personality is eternal and indestructible).

-One is reincarnation.
-After we pass our soul / spirit is detached from the material, is partially lifted from the physical/terrestial into the celestial, and remains in a holding pattern within total universal essence until we reintergrate back into the physical/terrestial realm.
-The soul is in a constant state of learning, and will continue to be placed here in every point in time, in every lived experience until it has reached ultimate understanding of The Absolute.
-The soul does not have one fixed personality, it cycles through each body and lifetime taking on different expressions.
-Matter never disappears, it always changes forms.
-The same amount will always exist, just dispersed differently.
-The soul and mind are made of energy, and energy cannot be destroyed.
-It changes from one form to another.
+1. Reincarnation.
+After we pass our soul/spirit is detached from the material, is partially lifted from the physical/terrestial into the celestial, and either is directly transmuted or remains in a holding pattern until we reintergrate back into the physical/terrestial realm at a certain time/place.
+The soul is in a constant state of learning, and will continue to be placed here in every point in time, in every lived experience, in every archetypal personality until it has reached some ultimate understanding and the presumed ‘end’ of it’s evolution, then cycling back into a sort of deevolution that propels evolution further.
+The soul does not have one fixed personality or ego, it cycles through each body and lifetime taking on different expressions among different life experiences.
+Matter never just disappears, it changes forms.
+The soul and mind are made of energy, and energy cannot be destroyed, it only transforms.

-The third path that I believe one could follow is a complete reintergration with the Universe/Source without a following incarnation.
-What I mean by this is, as we are inherently cosmic and created by circumstances within the Universe, once we transform in death our spirit is brought 'back home' essentially, and becomes one with all in it's entirety.
-Each personality is animated by essence, each performing a separate expression of Source itself.
-We lose our individual awareness and ego permanently, but gain the awareness of Source and return to our true form, which is formless and dispersed, and may be used in future incarnations or manifestaions.
-We never regain any kind of otherworldy consciousness or feeling, but our energy/soul becomes permanently reintegrated into the spiral and used for whichever purpose the Universe happens to impose hereafter.
+3. Complete reintergration with the universe/source without a following predestined ‘incarnation’.
+As we are made up of a cosmically created material and thereby created by circumstances on the cosmic stage, once we transform in death our spirit is brought 'back home' essentially, and becomes one with all cycles and creation in it's entirety.
+You die, you lose consciousness and your individual self to feed the earth and its cycles.
+A much lesser kind of consciousness, but still useful, purposeful and integrated.
+The essence that makes up our bodies disperses into the surroundings to feed the omniscient ouroboros, and we ‘live on’ through no control of our own.
+Each personality is animated by this material, performing a brief and separate expression and experience.
+We lose our individual awareness and ego permanently upon death, and become which is formless and dispersed, which may be used in future incarnations or manifestations of that cosmic material but not actually connected to the previous form consciously.
+We never regain any kind of otherworldy consciousness or feeling, but our energy becomes permanently reintegrated into the spiral and used for whichever purpose the universe/source happens to impose hereafter.

-Anything is possible, and not everything has to make complete sense scientifically.
-We still do not understand the true nature of our reality, especially what is unseen and unproven.
-There is still the possibilty that nothing happens, we are thrown into the abyss and simply dissolve into nothing at all.
-It is a bleak view but still a possibility.
-Or we are thrown into hellfire / heaven depending on your religious ideals.
-But the above is what I am personally inclined to believe in more.
+Anything is possible.
+We still do not understand the true nature of our reality, especially what is unseen and unproven, and a ‘life’ after death is surely one of those things.
+There is still the possibility that nothing happens, we are thrown into the abyss and simply dissolve into nothing at all.
+Or we may be thrown into hellfire / heaven depending on your religious ideals.
 Death or transcendence in all theories I also believe not to be a dream-state, it is more alike to a dreamless-sleep state.
-There are no stereotypical 'euphoric feelings', only in some cases when you initially leave the body.
-I believe death is just a release, being freed.
+How you felt before you were born.
+There are no stereotypical 'euphoric feelings', only in some cases when you initially leave the body due to chemical processes.
+I believe death itself is just a release, being freed from a multisensory flesh-cage.
 It is not a feeling, it is a non-physical state.
-As you detach from the body, you are no longer tied to ego and therefore no longer tied to any unreal physical human emotion, as you are no longer confined to the physical.
-Just a pure release from a body, an impermanent fraction of the story of this strange place we find ourselves residing.
-If the theory of eternality happens not to be our fate, the bodies left behind will still become reintergrated with the earth at some point.
-Therefore, we all will inevitably feed the earth and in turn, the universe in an eternal cycle.
+As 'you' detach from the body, you are no longer tied to the body and therefore no longer tied to any unreal physical human emotion, as 'you' are no longer confined to the physical.
+Your body is all that is left.
+Each of us are an impermanent fraction of the story of this strange place we find ourselves residing.
+If the theory of eternality in respect to reincarnation/continued consciousness happens not to be our fate, the bodies that are left behind will still become reintegrated with the earth/universe (3).
+Therefore, we all will inevitably feed the earth and in turn, the universe in an eternal cycle, which is still a form of reincarnation as all is alive and changing.
+Eternality is the reality of everything, even when all that we know now reaches it’s destined oblivion.
+We only use our pre-described words and symbols to separate one thing from another for the purpose of marking change in time, they flow alike to their meanings.
+They are not permanent representations of a permanent reality.
+Nothing here is permanent, so we must appreciate it for what it is, and let our imaginations run wild, because imagination is a distinctly human trait.
+I cannot blame humanity for imagining the unimaginable.

 "Death is a debt to nature due, which I have paid and so must you."